 Where to buy seed

-If you are still interested in trying to grow this rose in spite of the shortcomings on it, you can buy Osiria rose seed here.
+If you are still interested in trying to grow this rose in spite of the shortcomings on it, you can sometimes buy Osiria rose seed online.
 I have not tested the seed to see how it grows, but the images are mainly photo shopped, so buyer beware.

 Information on Osiria Rose Care: